vnp7514/Checkers/docs/DesignDoc.md

 ## Executive Summary

 The WebCheckers application must let two users who are signed in to play a game of checkers.
-This application has two features that set it apart from a basic checkers game:
+This application has one feature that sets it apart from a basic checkers game:

 * Spectate games that are currently in session
-* Watch a replay of a game

 ### Purpose